checkly/docs.checklyhq.com/site/content/docs/cli/_index.md

 First, make sure you sign up for a [free Checkly account](https://app.checklyhq.com/signup).

-Then, the **easiest** way to get started is to install the CLI using the following command:
+Then, get started by installing the CLI using the following command:

 ```bash
 npm create @checkly/cli